nareshr5/Food-ordering-app-using-react/README.md

-- need to the fire base authentication issue(working on it)
+- need to the fire base authentication issue(working on it, chages status as owner but didnt help)
 - added some changes to the productdetails component